surifirstpin/biplus_documentation/docs/FirstPin website.md

 #### Data Manipulation

 Easily combine all your data sources, no matter how large it is into a single view for better expressive data.
-Further to this usage of Filter "Drill-down" is used to explore your data as deep as you like more efficiently.
+Further to this, usage of Filter **"Drill-down"** is used to explore data as deep as you like more efficiently.

 #### Trusted Data Analytic Culture